 MetaMask is a non-custodial hot wallet, meaning it doesn’t keep any user data on a central database.
-MetaMask can be seamlessly integrated with any blockchain that exposes an Ethereum-compatible JSON RPC API and major crypto websites including NFT marketplaces like OpenSea and decentralized exchanges like 1inch.
+To make an NFT game successful, it’s crucial to choose crypto wallets that can be seamlessly integrated into various systems, and MetaMask is one such kind.
+It can be easily integrated with any blockchain that exposes an Ethereum-compatible JSON RPC API and major crypto websites including NFT marketplaces like OpenSea and decentralized exchanges like 1inch.
 You can download its browser extension for Google Chrome, Firefox, Microsoft Edge, and Brave or its phone app for Android and iOS.

 Component #3.
 Smart contract